bbabatunde/LLFI_fault_injector_tools/README.md

 - e: process and create database for error output
 - l: process and create database for LLVM IR file
 - s: process and create database for standard output folder
-- pr: process and create database for program pout output folder
+- pr: process and create database for program output folder

 # Process_error_output.py